nuts-foundation/nuts-crypto/docs/pages/howto.rst

 Building the library
 --------------------

-Nuts uses Go modules, check out https://github.com/golang/go/wiki/Modules for more info on Gop modules.
+Nuts uses Go modules, check out https://github.com/golang/go/wiki/Modules for more info on Go modules.

 To generate the Server stub install some dependencies: